tlsnotary/docs-mdbook/src/quick_start/tlsn-js.md

 ## Run a local notary server and websocket proxy <a name="local"></a> (Optional)

 The instructions above, use the [PSE](https://pse.dev) hosted notary server and websocket proxy.
 This is easier for this Quick Start because it requires less setup.
-If you develop your own applicatinos with `tlsn-js`, development will be easier with locally hosted services.
+If you develop your own applications with `tlsn-js`, development will be easier with locally hosted services.
 This section explains how.

 ### Websocket Proxy <a name="proxy"></a>